MegGosnell/CV/README.md

 ---

-### Waitress/ bar tender- The Chandos, Brockley rise -

-- July – November 2017

-#### Key Achievements:

-- Good social skills which included greeting and serving customers.

----

 ### Sales assistant – French connection – Oxford Street, London

 - June 28th 2014- July 2015

 #### Key Achievements:

+- Greeting customers
-- Greeting customers, attending to their needs, such as, checking an item of stock as well as tidying, folding clothes and using the till on a daily basis.
-I learnt skills such as counting money in an efficient manner.
-I regularly received bonus’s each month as I exceeded my hourly target of selling.
+- Attending to customers needs, such as, checking an item of stock as well as tidying, folding clothes and using the till on a daily basis.
+- I learnt skills such as counting money in an efficient manner.

 ---